francorufino/erobots/README.md

-#Title
+#Title:

 e-robots

+#Description:

-#Description: e-robots is an e-commerce (online store) that sells commercial, around the house and companion robots to make life easier and to have "someone" to talk to or play games if making human friends is not a possibilitiy for any reason
+e-robots is an e-commerce (online store) that sells commercial, around the house and companion robots to make life easier and to have "someone" to talk to or play games if making human friends is not a possibilitiy for any reason

-#Instalation
+#Instalation:

-In order to run the application you have to
+To run the application you have to

 1. Download the source code
 2. install npm in your device (for a step-by-step guide access this link: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 3. Open the downloaded directory and run “npm install”
 4. Finally run “npm start” to run the project

-#Libraries
+#Libraries:

 - sweetalert2 - to beautify alerts and toasts in the application.
 Version: v11.7.3 - (find it in here: https://sweetalert2.github.io/)
 - Firebase Firestore as a database to provide the information about the products and store the orders made by the user and Firebase Storage to store the images of the product
 - React Icons - to provide the application with beautiful icons

-#License
+#License:

 No license was used in this project

-#Dependecies
+#Dependecies:

 "@headlessui/react": "^1.7.7",
 "@heroicons/react": "^2.0.14",